 Dallas Metro Area, TX

-Dr. Green’s mission is to help you identify and achieve your greatest aspirations.
-She is the founder of Enelra Talent Solutions, LLC a consulting group that specializes in Executive Coaching and Leadership
+Arlene’s mission is to help you identify and achieve your greatest aspirations, and have a lot of fun along the way.
+She is the founder of Enelra Talent Solutions, LLC – a consulting group that specializes in Executive Coaching and Leadership Development.

-Development.
-Arlene is known for her business partnership and ability to collaborate with her clients to bring solutions to complex challenges.
-Dr. Green has a Ph.D. in Industrial/ Organizational Psychology from Old Dominion University and over 20 years of experience in corporate, consulting, and non-profit environments.
+Arlene is known for her business partnership, kind and fun-loving spirit, and ability to collaborate with her clients to bring solutions to complex challenges.
+Arlene has a Ph.D. in Industrial/ Organizational Psychology from Old Dominion University and over 20 years of experience in corporate, consulting, and non-profit environments.

 Nichole Landrum, FCCM